-Irina Shayk Pregnant With Bradley Cooper’s Child, Baby Daddy Helps Forget Ex Cristiano Ronaldo In 2017
+Irina Shayk Pregnant With Bradley Cooper’s Child, Baby Daddy Helps Her Forget Ex Cristiano Ronaldo In 2017

 — Toni Muskett (@ToniMuskett) March 31, 2017

-While she is not expecting any time soon, Bradley Cooper has already gone and threw her a “beautiful baby shower this month in L.A.,” according to E!
+While she is not expecting any time soon, Bradley Cooper has already thrown her a “beautiful baby shower this month in L.A.,” according to E!
 Online.
-He played a pivotal role at this shindig, making special efforts to accompany his mother “making sure everything went smoothly.”
+He played a pivotal role at this shindig, taking special efforts to accompany his mother and “making sure everything went smoothly.”

 How Guardians of the Galaxy star behaved at the party was no big surprise as insiders have been saying that he has been thrilled with Irina’s pregnancy.